 The price of an unused electric or acoustic cello can range anywhere from 300 USD to tens of thousands of dollars.

-Full-size acoustic cellos are often priced well under 600 USD, and even well under 300 USD dollars, and include brand names like Merano, Cecilio, Grace, etc. Some are solid wood and usually come with important accessories, i.e., hard/soft case, bow, rosin, and an extra set of strings.
+Full-size acoustic cellos are often priced well under 600 USD, and even well under 300 USD dollars, and include brand names like Merano, Cecilio, Grace, etc. Some are solid wood and usually come with essential accessories, i.e., hard/soft case, bow, rosin, and an extra set of strings.
 The Merano packages include everything a first-time cellist needs to begin practicing: music stand, cello stand, sheet music, metronome/tuner, etc. Smaller-sized cellos may be offered at a smaller price point.

 Yamaha Electric Cellos

 Higher quality electric cellos will include instruments made by Yamaha which run between 1500 and 4000 USD.
 Yamaha is a reputable brand believed to manufacture more acoustic-sounding electric instruments with a higher level of craftsmanship.
 You can read more about Yamaha cellos here.

 For a full-size, carbon fiber acoustic cello handcrafted by Massachusetts-based Luis and Clark, prices start around $7,000 USD.
 Luis and Clark instruments are specially handcrafted for many world-class orchestral musicians and for well-known popular artists.
 Acclaimed cellist and songwriter Yo-Yo Ma is one example, as are Stjepan Hauser and Luka Sulic from the popular musical duo, 2Cellos.